elaragao/Hands-On-Machine-Learning_Aurlien-Geron/Part I - The Fundamentals of Machine Learning/Chapter 5 - Support Vector Machines/README.md

 poly_kernel_svm_clf.fit(X, y)
 ```
+ The hyperparameter `coef0` controls how much the model is influenced by high-degree terms versus low-degree terms.

 > [!NOTE]
 > Overfitting can be caused by a high polynomial degree, and it is necessary to reduce the degree.
 The same goes for when Underfitting occurs due to low polynomial degree.